fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 The above linked instructions must be followed to use the Microsoft Store App Ingestion API.
 If you already have a Microsoft Account or a Partner Account skip those steps.

-If you have questions please see the section *2 Support*; Freytag & Co and Microsoft are ready to help.
+If you have questions please see the section *2 Support*; F&CO and Microsoft are ready to help.

 APfMS needs the Partner ID, Client ID, and Client Secret to authenticate and use the Store API.
 Save these credentials in a secure cut-and-paste-able location.  *Keep these credentials private.
 Anyone having these credentials can publish to your store.*